rule

 Text 24

-After the king had left submitted she, having returned home, in tears everything to her father, recounting everything that S'armishthhâ had done and what was said thereafter.
+After the king had left she, having returned home, in tears wisely told everything to her father, recounting all that S'armishthhâ had done and what had happened thereafter.

 Text 25

-The mighty thinker was very unhappy about it and condemning the priesthood and praising the business of collecting the grains [uñcha-vritti, see 7.11: 16 and 7.12: 17-19] left he with his daughter his residence.
+The mighty thinker was most unhappy about it.
+He condemned the priesthood, praised the activity of collecting grains [uñcha-vritti, see 7.11: 16 and 7.12: 17-19] and left his residence together with his daughter.

 The mighty thinker was very unhappy about it and condemning the priesthood and praising the business of collecting the grains [uñcha-vritti, see 7.11: 16 and 7.12: 17-19] left he with his daughter his residence.
 (Vedabase)